Home

 Tomato Benefits: controls blood pressure, eye care, maintains healthy cholesterol level and strengthens bones.

 Fruits are also used as a remedy for various hair problems.
 The hair benefits of Sapota are: prevents hair loss, promotes longer and healthier hair and regulates hair growth and hair benefits of Tomato are: good conditioner, prevents hair loss and softening mask.
 Some fruits are known to cause allergic reactions.
-The allergy symptoms of first fruit are: asthma, red rash and swelling of mouth, tongue or lips and the symptoms of second fruit are: anaphylaxis, coughing, diarrhea, eczema, hives, itching sensation in throat, nausea, runny nose, skin rashes, sneezing, swelling of mouth, tongue or lips, vomiting and wheezing.
+The allergy symptoms of first fruit are: asthma, red rash and swelling of mouth, tongue or lips and the symptoms of second fruit are: anaphylaxis, coughing, diarrhea, eczema, hives, itching sensation in throat, nausea, skin rashes, runny nose, sneezing, swelling of mouth, tongue or lips, vomiting and wheezing.
 Get sorted Sapota vs Tomato comparison with the help of fruit comparison tool by fruitvs.com.